philsupertramp/inet/README.md

 - `TwoStageModel`
 - `SingleStageModel`

 ## Support
 In case you need help setting up the project or run into issues please create a ticket within the repositories issue tracker

 ## License
-This project is published under
+Unless marked differently all code and content in this repository is published under [GNU GPL-3.0](LICENSE).
 ## Project status
 First release is v1.0.0